 It’s no secret that old trunks are precious!
 And it’s not just about the handmade finish and thick walls!
 But, the 1870s trunks used large, slatted logs that now hike the value of old metal trunks by 30 – 35%.

-But, trunks from the later 1920s were small and commercial.
-So, steel and plastic replaced wood!
-And down went its value and intricacy!
+However, trunks from the later 1920s were small and commercial.
+So, steel and plastic replaced wood, and its value and intricacy declined!

 Want more help dating your old trunk?
 Check out the hints below!